Absolute Power (comics)

-"Absolute Power" is a 2024 American comic book crossover storyline published by DC Comics.
+"Absolute Power" is a 2024 American comic book crossover event published by DC Comics.
 Serving as the conclusion to the Dawn of DC initiative, the main limited series was written by Mark Waid, with art by Dan Mora.
 The storyline ran between July 3 and October 2, 2024.
 The event takes place in the aftermath of "House of Brainiac".
-The main event received positive reviews, with critics praising Mark Waid's writing, the art, the action, and the satisfying conclusion.
+The primary limited series received positive reviews, with critics praising Mark Waid's writing, the artwork, the action, and its conclusion.

 Premise

-To neutralize the ability of every metahuman around the world, Amanda Waller recruits Failsafe and the Brainiac Queen into the Suicide Squad, beginning a campaign of hate and fear over people.
-In response, the Justice League and the remaining heroes form a resistance.
+To neutralize the abilities of every metahuman around the world, Amanda Waller recruits Failsafe and the Brainiac Queen into the Suicide Squad, beginning a campaign of hate and fear against metahumans.
+In response, the Justice League and the remaining heroes form a Resistance movement.

 Publication history

 "Absolute Power" is a crossover event published by DC Comics and was released on July 3, 2024.
 The main limited series of four issues is written by Mark Waid and drawn by Dan Mora.
 During the Dawn of DC initiative, a "Trinity of Evil" was teased, featuring Amanda Waller, leader of A.R.G.U.S., Checkmate and the Suicide Squad, alongside the Batman of Zur-En-Arrh, a Silver Age character who was reintroduced in 2022 during the "Failsafe" arc from Batman (vol. 3) #125–130 by Chip Zdarsky and Jorge Jiménez, and the Brainiac Queen, a female variation of Brainiac who was introduced in 2024 during the "House of Brainiac" storyline by Joshua Williamson and Rafa Sandoval.